HankYu269/Full-Spectrum/README.md

 </ul>

 # 2-Dimensional Data Extraction
-For examining data of a specific time point or wavelength, you can use the files <code>fullspec_timedesig.py</code> and <code>fullspec_wavelengthdesig.py</code>, respectively.
+For examining data of a specific timestamp or wavelength, you can use the files <code>fullspec_timedesig.py</code> and <code>fullspec_wavelengthdesig.py</code>, respectively.